Baptist Post Graduate Year One (PGY-1) Pharmacy Practice Residency Program

 Health insurance, vision insurance, dental insurance, 15 days of PTO, free parking, discounted meals, office space, professional time off to attend the ASHP Mid-Year Clinical Meeting and the Mid-South Residence Conference.

-This pharmacy residency program intents to build on a resident’s Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of a clinical pharmacist responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+This pharmacy residency program intends to build on a resident’s Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of a clinical pharmacist responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.